jamesscottbrown/freezer-contents/README.md

 # Freezer Contents

-A webapp for inventorying food stored in one or more freezers (and/or fridges, or cupboards...).
+A webapp for keeping track of what food you have stored where (in freezers, and/or fridges, or cupboards...).

-The assumption is that you can have a number of containers permanently labelled with identifiers, rather than their current contents, and use this app as an index to keep track of what each container's contents and location.
+It is opinionated, and asusmes that you can have a number of containers permanently labelled with identifiers, rather than their current contents, and use this app as an index to keep track of what each container's contents and location.

+This has the advantage that you only need to write labels once, and as you need to write less (just a number, rather than a date and description) you can write larger, which is helpful if you have bad handwriting.
+It also forces you to record where each container is stored, which you might not bother to do if you had labelled containers with their current contents.

+You could do the same thing with a fairly simple spreasheet, but the experience of editing from a mobile phone would probably be significantly worse.

 ## Project Structure